-Information for New Zealand Researchers
+Information for New Zealand Researchers and Tertiary Education

 Researchers, technicians or tertiary teachers are often directly responsible for animal welfare.
 The following information has been designed by ANZCCART to assist these groups when they are conducting research, testing and/or undertaking teaching involving animals.

 Please click to follow link for information on ethics and legislation in New Zealand.

 Please click to follow link for information on Animal Ethics Committees and the criteria for assessing applications.

 Assistance with statistics in designing studies with animals